 Most booking sites allow you to refine your search to a ‘pet-friendly’ option.
 Just be prepared that you might have to pay an extra fee to bring your dog.

 What to take for your dog on holiday

 On your first UK trip with your dog, you’ll probably want to pack EVERYTHING!
 The first time we went away with Ted, we loaded the car with almost everything he had.
 Obviously, we barely touched any of it.
 Now, we only take what we know we need.
 This way, we are able to pack all his gear into one bag, rather than three.

-- Seatbelt – it’s not quite a legal requirement, but you must secure your dog if travelling in a car.
+- Seatbelt – it’s now a legal requirement: you must secure your dog if travelling in a car.

 - Leads, collars, harnesses

 - Crate or bed, depending on what you use at home